mhmdhzq93/fakenews-twitter-natural-disaster/README.md

-## Classification of Real Natural Disaster Tweets
+## Natural Disaster Fake Tweets Detection
 This is a repository of research project (WQD7002) consisting of datasets, EDA notebook, classifier module and application

 ### Objective